hunkodani/Szakdolgozat/README.md

 ## Installation

 The installers must be generated: After building the two setup projects, two installation files (one .msi and one .exe) are created for both applications.
 Installation with the .exe file is recommended because it also installs the dependencies if they are missing.
-Administrator rights are required to run and install the server application.
+Administrator rights are required to run and install both applications.

 <br/>
 <br/>